Braulo/skyhook/README.md

 # Skyhook (Simple multi realm JWT based auth server)

 TL;DR
 Just a small server that issues JWT's after a successful authentication.
-Think of it as a self written [keycloak](https://www.keycloak.org/) server (but without really implementing any authentication standards such as OIDC, OAUTH etc...)
+Think of it as a self written [keycloak](https://www.keycloak.org/) server (but without really implementing/ following any authentication standards such as OIDC, OAUTH etc...).

 This repository contains a multi realm/ multi tenant based auth server written fully in TypeScript with the Expressjs framework.
 The auth server supports SSO/ SLO, external provider (google/ twitter/ facebook) and basic authentication (username/ password).